silviucostin44/currency-server/README.md

 * Clone this repository
 * Make sure you are using JDK 17 and Maven 3.x
-* You can build the project and run the tests by running ```mvn clean package```
+* You can build the project and run the tests by running ```mvn clean package```, or only build without the tests with ```mvn clean package -DskipTests```
 * Once successfully built, you can run the service by one of these two methods:

 ```
-        java -jar target/currency-server-0.0.1-SNAPSHOT.war
+        java -jar target/currency-server-0.0.1-SNAPSHOT.jar
 or
         mvn spring-boot:run
+        (the second option is doing both building and running)
 ```

 * Check the stdout or boot_example.log file to make sure no exceptions are thrown